Skip to content

 The Safety capability survey is a leading indicator tool that provides an overview of the potential of an organisation to maintain work health and safety (WHS) when faced with uncertainty, risks, and other modern work environment challenges.

-The survey asks participants questions on how WHS and recovery and RTW is perceived and managed in their workplace, with survey results providing indicative areas of safety capability strength and areas where safety capability could be improved.
-Improvement areas allow organisations to prioritise their energy and resources to areas where it’s needed most.
+The survey asks participants how WHS and recovery and RTW is perceived and managed in their workplace.
+The survey results will identify areas of strength and areas where safety capability could be improved, with suggestions as to how to use our resources and tools to help take positive action for a safer, healthier workplace.

 Preparing your workplace

-• communicate with your workforce about the safety capability survey and how it can be used to improve their work health and safety (WHS).
-This could include:
+• communicate with your workforce about the safety capability survey and the benefits of being involved i.e. improve their work health and safety.

 Frequently asked questions